Hurst Exponent Explained: How to Detect Trends vs. Ranges

 Limitations and Caveats

 The Hurst exponent is not a prediction tool.
 It describes the character of recent data, not what will happen next.
-Markets can and do shift between regimes.
+Markets can and do shift between regimes, sometimes abruptly.
+A high Hurst value today does not guarantee trending behavior tomorrow.

-• Sample size: Too few data points produce unreliable estimates
+- Sample size: Too few data points (below 100) produce unreliable estimates with wide confidence intervals

-• Time period: H can vary significantly across different lookback windows
+- Time period: H can vary significantly across different lookback windows, which is why rolling analysis is preferred

-• Detrending method: Results depend on how data is preprocessed
+- Detrending method: Results depend on how data is preprocessed before the R/S calculation

 We recommend using the Hurst exponent as one input among several, not as a standalone decision tool.
-Combined with cycle phase and Bartels significance, it provides useful structural context.
+Combined with Bartels significance scores and dominant cycle period analysis, it provides useful structural context for understanding market behavior.

 Integration with Cycle Analysis

 In the FractalCycles approach, we calculate the Hurst exponent alongside cycle detection.
-This gives us a multi-dimensional view of market structure: what cycles are present, how statistically significant they are, and what regime the market currently exhibits.
+This gives us a multi-dimensional view of market structure: what cycles are present, how statistically significant they are (via Bartels testing), and what regime the market currently exhibits.
+The Hurst exponent acts as a regime filter that contextualizes cycle signals.

 Framework: This analysis uses the Fractal Cycles Framework, which identifies market structure through spectral analysis rather than narrative explanation.